-The IRS defines medical care expenses to include payments for medical treatment, medical supplies, medical equipment, diagnosis mitigation and prevention of disease.
+The IRS defines medical care expenses as payments for medical treatment, medical supplies, medical equipment, and diagnosis, mitigation and prevention of disease.
 Examples of medical expenses approved by the IRS include:

 - Fees to doctors, surgeons, dentists, chiropractors, psychiatrists, psychologists and other providers of professional services